Czech opposition grabs election win from PM Babis, wants to form government | Politics

 It may have to bridge differences among its members on policies such as the approach to European Union partners, with one faction eurosceptic but some others favouring more European integration.
 The Communist Party, which had backed Babis' minority administration for the past four years, dropped out of parliament for the first time since just after World War Two.
 His other partner, the centre-left Social Democrats, also dropped out of parliament.

+PRESIDENT FAVOURS ANO The result is a blow to President Milos Zeman, an ally of Babis, and the Communists, voted out of parliament for the first time since the end of World War Two.

-PRESIDENT FAVOURS ANO President Milos Zeman has said he would give Babis the first attempt to form a government if ANO won the most votes, which it still did as an individual party.
+Zeman has indicated he would still give Babis the first attempt to form a government if ANO won the most votes, which it did as an individual party - a scenario that could keep Babis in power for months and which the opposition have feared.
+Babis conceded Together won more votes as a coalition but did not signal a move into opposition.

-But if Together - a coalition of three centre-right liberal and conservative parties - and Pirates/Mayors stick to their pledge not to work with ANO, Babis has no mathematical chance to form a majority.
-Babis was expected to comment on the results later on Saturday and was due to meet Zeman on Sunday.
+"If the president authorises me to do so, I will lead talks on forming a cabinet," he said.
+This is despite the fact that he has no mathematical chance for a majority if Together - a coalition of three centre-right liberal and conservative parties - and Pirates/Mayors stick to their pledge to work together.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)